Some Lagrangian quiver Grassmannians for the equioriented cycle: Combinatorics

-Such permutations form a lower order ideal in $A^k_N$, which we will call $\mathcal{B}_{(k,N)}$, and it is in order-preserving bijection with the poset of $(k,N)$-juggling patterns.
-In \cite{ML1} the correspondence with Grassmann necklaces is shown, and in our setting we get the following: given a $(k,N)$-juggling pattern $\J$, the corresponding $(k,N)$-bounded affine permutation is defined by:
+for all $i \in \Z$. \end{definition} These permutations form a lower order ideal in $A^k_N$, which we will call $\mathcal{B}_{(k,N)}$, and it is in order-preserving bijection with the poset of $(k,N)$-juggling patterns.
+In \cite{ML1} the correspondence with Grassmann necklaces is shown.
+In our setting, precomposing with the isomorphism between the postes of juggling patterns and Grassmann necklaces, we get the following: given a $(k,N)$-juggling pattern $\J$, the corresponding $(k,N)$-bounded affine permutation is defined by:

 where $\overline{a}$ is the residue class of $a \in \Z$ modulo $N$.
 Conversely, to get a juggling pattern $\J_f$ from a bounded affine permutation $f$, we start with an integer $a$ and consider the set